castro-gzlz/mr-plotter/README.md

 | x_H2O_aguich2021 | From 0.1 to 1.0 in steps of 0.1 | Water mass fraction of the hydrosphere |
 | Tirr_aguich2021 | From 400 (K) to 1300 (K) in steps of 100 (K) | Equilibrium temperature of your planet |
 | colors_aguich2021 | Any color | Colors of each model |

-<sub> **Note:** To plot several [Aguichine et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...914...84A/abstract) models you can include as many values as you want, separated by commas, similar to [example4.ini](https://github.com/castro-gzlz/mr-plotter/blob/main/config/example4.ini). </sub>

 ##### [Turbet et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..41T/abstract)